Downtown Summerlin (shopping center): Construction

-Howard Hughes Corporation took over the project in 2010.
-In September 2012, Howard Hughes Corporation announced that construction would resume on the Shops at Summerlin, with Macy's still intended as an anchor tenant and an opening scheduled for fall 2014.
+GGP spun off the mall to a new company (but is not to be confused with the company of the same name since 1994 that was formerly Summa Corporation) The Howard Hughes Corporation, and it took over the project in 2010.
+In September 2012, The Howard Hughes Corporation announced that construction would resume on The Shops at Summerlin, with Macy's still intended as an anchor tenant and an opening scheduled for fall 2014.
 Howard Hughes CEO David Weinreb criticized GGP for not finishing the project as originally scheduled.
 Tom Warden, senior vice president for Howard Hughes Corporation, later said that the project's delay turned out to be for the better "in the sense that the design now is more evolved."
 Initially, the project was designed with a single linear street design, before being changed to two streets.
 Other changes included a marketplace added at the southern end, and freestanding restaurants that surround a courtyard.

 Construction resumed in July 2013.
 Nordstrom Rack was announced as a tenant in September 2013.
 Bath & Body Works, Michael Kors, Old Navy, Sephora, True Religion, Ulta Beauty, and Victoria's Secret were announced as tenants in January 2014.
 The Shops at Summerlin project was expected to cost $391 million.
 As of March 2014, Howard Hughes Corporation had spent $181 million on developing the project.
 In May 2014, the company announced that the mall would open on October 9, 2014, as Downtown Summerlin rather than The Shops at Summerlin.
 The mall occupies 106 acres, part of the greater Downtown Summerlin area, which has a total of 400 acres.
 In July 2014, Howard Hughes Corporation secured a $312 million loan to finance the mall project, which had more than 2,000 construction workers.
 The Downtown Summerlin mall was one of the biggest retail projects under construction in the United States, only ranking behind the American Dream Meadowlands mall in New Jersey.